-Another interesting item is the chapel, designed by AKA as a building inside the building, a kind of an Ark where Devoto built its uninterrupted and different arches, getting an extremely rhythmic and dynamic effect.
+Another interesting item is the chapel, designed by AKA as a building inside the building, a sort of ark where Devoto built its uninterrupted and different arches, getting an extremely rhythmic and dynamic effect.
 These arches create a sort of a shell that totally eclipses the original space and gives the worshippers a new way of enjoying space.

 Photo credit: Alberto Novelli, courtesy of Aka Project